glebkudr/VibeCMS/README.md

 *   **Containerization**: Docker, Docker Compose
 *   **Python Libraries**: `fastapi`, `uvicorn`, `pydantic`, `motor` (async MongoDB driver) or `pymongo`, `boto3` (for S3), `python-multipart` (for file uploads), `jinja2`, `markdown-it-py`.

+**Important:**
+- All admin panel (FastAPI) routes that interact with MongoDB **must be implemented as asynchronous handlers** (`async def`).
+- This is required for correct operation with the Motor async MongoDB driver and to avoid runtime errors.

 ## 4. Workflow Scenario

 1. An authorized user accesses the admin panel (e.g., `https://example.com/admin`).